knpuniversity/phpunit/knpu/tdd-in-practice.md

 `Unknown non-carnivorous dinosaur is 0 meters long` should equal `$dinosaur->getSpecification()`.

 Test done!
 Step 2 is to write the *minimum* amount of code to get this test to pass.
 In `Dinosaur`, add `public function getSpecification()`.
-What's the smaller amount of code we can write?
-I know!
-Return the hardcoded string!
+So... what's the smallest amount of code we can write?
+We can just return that a hardcoded string!

 Genius!
 Ok, try the test!